 Sharing Our Love of the Handmade

 This previous Christmas, my mom made a package for the homeless around her town.
 It was a ziplock filled with socks and snacks.
 Bags are extremely handy for homeless people to carry their stuff in, so it gave me the idea to make market bags from plarn.
 This is the pattern I am using, but I’m not getting the shape quite right, so I’ll be trying something else for the next round.

 My plan is to make one a month (yes, I’m a ridiculously slow crocheter) and then give them away next Christmas.
 So far I’m on schedule with my misshaped bags!

-I love sharing my love hand made things with everyone and I hope you found some value in this post.
+I love sharing my love of the handmade things with everyone and I hope you found some value in this post.
 Check back in a few months, so see, if I’m still on schedule.
-Do you have any stories of handmade love in your life?
+Do you have any stories for your love of the handmade things in your life?
 What is your favorite handmade thing you’ve ever received and who did you get it from?

 Happy Valentine’s Day!
 And you’re needing some extra love this weekend, stop by my friend’s blogs to see what they wrote about the subject: